 In this Balaeric Islands hiking guide, we’ll tell you everything you need to know about this immense coastal walk on the south coast of Menorca.
 We’ll provide the trail specs, a GPS-guided map and a trail description.
 Then, we’ll discuss how to get to Cala Mitjana.
 Afterwards, we’ll talk about Cala Galdana in a bit more detail as this is the biggest hub near Cala Mitjana.

 Before reading this guide, feel free to watch our Menorca hiking video.
-For your convenience, when you press play below, it’ll start at the section showing the Cala Mitjana to Cala Turqeta walk.

 For other amazing coastal walks in Menorca, read our Cala Morell to Algaiarens, Binimel·là to Cala Pilar (includes Cala Progonda) and Cala en Bosch to Cala Turqeta guides.
 You can also read our Menorca hiking guide, where we talk about the eight best day hikes on the island.